Paid Advertising is not just bad in isolation. It provides an excuse for the marketing team to not do great content marketing and digital marketing...

 5. Continuously optimize your channels & messaging

-Paid marketing is a broad marketing channel with diverse methodology and opportunities.
+Paid marketing is a broad marketing channel with diverse methodologies and opportunities.
 Some may think paid ads can be a quick win as you are directly putting your product in front of your target audience.
 This is rarely the case.
 For most early-stage companies, it takes time and effort to solidify their ICPs and figure out what messaging resonates with them.
-Be prepared to experiment and spend lots before reaching a positive ROI.
+Be prepared to experiment and spend a lot before reaching a positive ROI.

 Let’s say that your product provides employee data and analytics.
 You know that you likely want to target HR decision-makers, but do you know how to position your product to truly resonate with their pain points?
 Which keywords perform the best?
 Is it employee satisfaction or employee retention?

-If you notice that your Google Ads campaign is garnering low-quality leads than your LinkedIn Ads, consider allocating more budget towards Linkedin.
-Or if you’re seeing a low performance on your single-image LinkedIn ads, try creating carousel ads, video ads, or even lead generation forms.
+If you notice that your Google Ads campaign is garnering lower-quality leads than your LinkedIn ads, consider allocating more budget towards Linkedin.
+Or, if you’re seeing a low performance on your single-image LinkedIn ads, try creating carousel ads, video ads, or even lead generation forms.
 You can even think outside the box and consider niche paid options such as Capterra’s PPC program that allows you to be seen by software buyers with high intent.

 In most cases, it takes time and patience to test and optimize and test again.
 Ultimately, you will save money on your B2B SaaS ads and increase your ROI.

 Don’t be afraid to test the waters and learn from your wins and failures.

 If you liked this blog, make sure to check out these related resources: